In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

 Countries where Music has taken him:

 Eugene has been writing songs since he was about 17 and when in 2016 he met a folk musician and producer Alon Wasserman, they began recording an EP together (Memories).
 In 2017 Eugene decided to go on a musical adventure to Australia.
 When he won the busking championships in Noosa, he used that accomplishments to start booking himself in in nearby restaurants.
 When he arrived in Australia he was over $11,000 in debt from his previous life and habits of spending more than earning.
 By the end of the year he was debt free in part because of the hard work and in part because he discovered a lifestyle that has continued to inspire him on his journey; VanLife.
 He bought a van that he lived in which saved him over $1000/month in expenses and allowed him to pay off his debt sooner.
 While in Australia, he saw other people that were doing VanLife on another level.
-Eugene remembers seeing a box truck that was converted into a home and perhaps that’s where the seeds of current events got implanted in his mind.
-What if he can combine a few different ideas together and literally work from home by having a stage in the side of a big van?
+Eugene recalls seeing a box truck transformed into a home, which might have been the spark for his current endeavors.
+What if he could combine a few different ideas together and literally work from home by having a stage in the side of a big van?
 For the last few years Eugene has been searching for a van to buy and this piece of the puzzle presented itself when he was travelling from Austin, to New York, to Florida.
 He was on the east coast and found a listing for a stepvan up for sale near St Petersburg.
 Long story short, Eugene made the purchase and has been slowly converting it into a home, recording studio and stage.
 It may take a year to fully finish, maybe more but meanwhile he continues to travel the country, sharing his original songs about inspiration, hope and change.
-The lockdowns have allowed Eugene to learn how to record and releasee his own songs and so far he has produced over 30 and released ‘Unused Potential’ and ‘Bones’ - The songs that he sings in the streets are available exclusively to ‘Genies’ who also have the ability to vote which songs Eugene releases next.
+The lockdowns have allowed Eugene to learn how to record and releasee his own songs and so far he has produced over 44 and released more than half a dozen - THESE songs are available exclusively to ‘Genies’ (people who support Eugene’s music) who also have the ability to vote which songs Eugene releases next.
 One of the goals that Eugene has is to release one song per month.
-Currently mixing/mastering (how the recorded songs get to sound professional) is costing about $500/song - which means that at the current rate, to accomplish this, we need about 40 more people to join ‘GenieClub’
+He’s currently more than halfway to this being realized.
+In his words: I keep asking myself certain questions, one of them being “what is success?”
+If the goal is to become famous, most likely I’ll become depressed BUT if the goal is to have a good life, make a living doing what I love & spread moments of magic into the universe, then one perhaps I’m already living the dream.
+One of the thing that gives me profound joy is when I start singing to someone who hasn’t heard me and their eyes light up, you can almost feel their guard going down and their hearts opening up.
+It’s a special bond that I can’t yet put into words.
+Of course one of the desires is to bring this feeling to as many people as I can and so I invite you to partner with me and become ‘Genies’ - your wish is my command (kind of) - if you support me monthly in GenieClub’, you’ll help me reach my goal of releasing one song per month.
+On top of that you’d get: - ACCESS to over 44 unreleased songs I’m working on -Vote which songs I release next. -Receive et all the releases before they’re publicly available.
+Join the journey and become a Genie and if you can’t, have a listen to some of my originals and share the ones you like with the people you love. ❤️ https://www.eugene-music.com/genieclub

 IN HIs WORDS

-The songs I've been writing have become a meditation for me and I hope they can touch your life in a positive way.
+The songs I've been writing have become a meditation for me, perhaps they can touch your life in a positive way also.

-Here are some excerpts from songs I’m either working on or have released:
+Here are excerpts from songs I’m either working on or have released:

 “is that all that you can see?
 Is this all that you can be?
 Just a head-full of your dreams, you’ll make belief, instead of living it.
 You’ve got unused potential”